blaueck/tf-exp-dqn/README.md

 # Description
 This project implement some reinforcement learning algorithms, including DQN, Double DQN, C51, etc. It contains subset of algorithms from [dopamine](https://github.com/google/dopamine).
-Compared with dopamine, it is more easier to understand by sacrificing some modularity and encapsulation.
-Therefore, it is more suitable for study.
+It's for self study.

 # Requirement
 - python == 3.6, other version may work as well.